Home » Veggie cake recipes » How to Make Veggie Cakes

 Make the Cakes

-• Crack eggs into a small bowl, give a little whisk and pour over veggie mixture.
+• Crack eggs into a small bowl, give a little whisk and pour over vegetable mixture.
 Mix to THOROUGHLY combine.

-• Heat a sauté pan (skillet) over medium-high heat, add a drizzle of oil (a teaspoon or two) and swirl to coat the bottom of the pan.
+• Heat a sauté pan (skillet), or cast iron pan, over medium-high heat, add a drizzle of oil (a teaspoon or two) and swirl to coat the bottom of the pan.

-• Using a scoop (or a large spoon), drop mixture into the hot pan and flatten out with your fingers to form a patty.
+• Using a scoop (or a large spoon), drop mixture into the hot pan and flatten out with your fingers, or a spatula, to form a patty.

 Video